kasuken/My-Static-Websites/emanuelebartolesi.com/src/content/pages/index.md

   ctaLink: /about
 ---

-He is a software architect, a seasoned speaker, blogger and a live coder on Twitch, based in the middle of nowhere close to Zurich.
-Working as Microsoft 365 Architect at SoftwareONE.
+He is a software architect, a seasoned speaker, blogger and a live coder on Twitch, based in the middle of nowhere close to Zurich. <br /> Working as Microsoft 365 Architect at SoftwareONE.